-Peripheral equipment, like the screen monitor, house/trackpad, USB flash kevboard. drives, microphone external hard earphones, printer, and other external devices. to have OS-provided also tend manufacturer-provided utilities.
+Peripheral equipment, like the screen monitor, house/trackpad, USB flash kevboard. and drives. microphone external hard and earphones, printer, and other external devices, OS-provided also tend to have or manufacturer-provided utilities.
 These utilities allow for identifying the unit, tracking device usage, and for adjusting activity and power settings.
 An example might be a specific utility for a gaming item attached to the USB of your computer, or a mouse/controller- specific utility, your computer's Device Manager, etc.